-Risk Audit procedures performed by the audit engagement team: Revenue recognition The key audit matters section of our report explains this matter in relation to bill and hold revenue.
-In relation to non-bill and hold revenue, we performed test of details for a sample of transactions either side of the year end to determine whether revenue had been recorded in the correct financial period.
+Risk Audit procedures performed by the audit engagement team: Revenue recognition There were no bill-and-hold revenue transactions at the year-end and, therefore, the risk has reduced compared to the prior year.
+However, we continue to consider revenue a fraud risk and performed test of details for a sample of transactions either side of the year-end to determine whether revenue had been recorded in the correct financial period.
 Management override of controls Testing the appropriateness of journal entries and other adjustments; Assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and Evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.